Winton, Queensland: Early 20th century

 The Federation of Australia occurred on 1 January 1901.

-St Patrick's Catholic School was opened on 1906 by the Sisters of Mercy.
+St Patrick's Catholic School was opened in 1906 by the Sisters of Mercy.
 Initially the school was conducted inside the wooden church until a separate school building was built in 1911.
 In 1960 a new school was built and the convent was used to accommodate boarding students.
 The school came under lay leadership in 1985 with the appointment of Glen Perkins.

 Quite at odds with the usual weather complaint was what happened in Winton in 1906, for the problem then was not a dearth of rain, but a definite oversupply.
 In March of that year, a mailman returning to Longreach from Winton reported "very heavy rain" that week.
 The rainfall in the area between those two places in the first two months of 1906 was reckoned to be between 14 and 18 inches (roughly 356 to 457 mm) with consequent overflowing seen in the area's creeks and rivers.
 The Western was far from an exception to this, and the photograph at right shows what became of some of the town's buildings.

 In 1909, the telephone reached Winton and by October, it had 34 subscribers.
 By May 1911, improvements were being made to the post office to set the telephone exchange apart in its own section because it was becoming a "large and important branch".
 Indeed, there were then also plans to expand the exchange with the addition of a further switchboard to handle an expected 50 more subscribers.

 Winton Methodist Church opened circa March 1912.
 It was built from timber at a cost of £540 and could seat 160 people.
 Later the building was used by the Winton Christian Fellowship.

 On Sunday 16 August 1914, Winton's townsfolk met at the Shire Hall to form a patriotic committee to recruit volunteers for the military to go and fight in the First World War, which had broken out less than three weeks earlier.
 Five hundred and eighteen men and women from Winton and the surrounding district served in that war, and their fallen comrades' names can now be found on Winton's war memorial on Vindex Street, outside the Shire Hall.
 Winton's contribution of personnel to the war effort was proportionally one of Australia's highest, and 101 of its townsmen fell in the Great War, including a farmhand from nearby Bladensburg Station named Colin Morgan-Reade, who fell at Gallipoli on 30 May 1915.
 His story served as a focus during Winton's observance of the centenary of that campaign in 2015.

 In 1916, the North Gregory Hotel burnt down for the second time.